 About me

-Throughout my early career, I’ve edited a range of short films and creative projects, working confidently across Adobe Premiere Pro, After Effects, and DaVinci Resolve to bring ideas to life through thoughtful editing and visual storytelling.
-Alongside this, I’ve spent the last three years developing my skills in 3D visual effects using Blender, learning first-hand both the creative freedom and the technical challenges that come with VFX work.
+I’ve edited a range of short films and creative projects, working confidently across Adobe Premiere Pro, After Effects, and DaVinci Resolve to bring ideas to life through thoughtful editing and visual storytelling.
+Alongside this, I’ve spent the last few years developing my skills in 3D visual effects using Blender, learning first-hand both the creative freedom and the technical challenges that come with VFX work.

 I graduated with First Class Honours in Film and Television Production (BSc) from the University of York, where I specialised in 3D visual effects.
 My final dissertation project focused on combining CGI with live-action cinematography, allowing me to merge my interests in VFX and camera work into a single creative project.